Facet disease causes — excess body weight

 Surgery can become a consideration if weeks or months of conservative treatment options don’t bring relief.
 If you have anxiety about the prospect of undergoing a highly invasive traditional open spine surgery, reach out to Laser Spine Institute.
 Our minimally invasive spine surgery offers our patients less risk of complication along with a shorter recovery time compared to traditional procedures.^

-For a no-cost MRI review* to determine if you may be a candidate for one of our outpatient procedures, reach out to our dedicated team of Spine Care Consultants today.
+For a no-cost MRI review* to determine if you may be a candidate for one of our outpatient procedures, reach out to our dedicated team of Patient Empowerment Consultants today.